dionaburns1954/-Group-I--Final_Project/README.md

   - public Deck getDeck() : returns the user's deck
   - public ArrayList<Item> getBattleItems() : return's the user's current battleItems list

+PlayerTwo
+* Global Variables
+  - private ArrayList<Card> hand;
+  - private EnemyDeck deck;
+  - private int health;
+  - private static PlayerTwo instance
+* Methods
+  - public void RefreshEnemy(int level) : changes the enemy deck to a new one of a certain level
+  - public static PlayerTwo getPlayer() : returns instance.
+If instance is null, an instance is created and returned
+  - public Card playCard(Card card) : plays a specified card
+  - public void removeCard(Card card) : removes a specified card
+  - public void addCardToHand(ArrayList<Card> card) : adds a list of cards to the player's hand
+  - public void addBattleItem(Item item) : Adds and item to the player's battleItems list
+  - public ArrayList<Card> initHand() : returns null
+  - public boolean checkPlayerHealth() : Checks whether the player's health is less than or equal to zero.
+Returns false if it is, otherwise returns true.
+  - public int getHealth() : returns the player's health
+  - public void damagePlayer(int num) : damages player for a certain amount
+  - public setHand(ArrayList<Card> cards) : sets hand to a certain list of cards
+  - public ArrayList<Card> getHand() : returns the user's current hand
+  - public Deck getDeck() : returns the user's deck

 ## SHOP